Cincinnati Christian Schools

 Cincinnati Christian Schools is a private Christian school near Fairfield, Ohio.

 Cincinnati Christian Schools is a private, PK-Grade 12, non-denominational Christian school located in Fairfield, Ohio.
 The Elementary Campus is on State Route 4 just north of I-275 and serves PK-Grade 6.
 The JH/SH Campus is on Morris Road near the intersection of State Route 4 Bypass and State Route 129 and serves Grades 7-12.

 Background

 Greater Cincinnati Christian High School was established in 1971 at the Springdale Baptist Church.
 The same year, Tri-County Christian Elementary School opened for grades kindergarten through third, operated by Tri-County Assembly Church of God.
 In 1973, Tri-County added fourth through sixth grades.
 In 1975 Tri-County assumed control of Greater Cincinnati Christian, forming a kindergarten through twelfth grade educational system.

 In 1993, the schools separated financially and operationally from the Tri-County Assembly Church of God and became Cincinnati Christian Schools.
 The schools are now operated by a non-denominational board of directors.

-Years of planning and preparation culminated in the summer of 2002, when CCS acquired the facilities of the Courts of Praise Christian Center.
-That facility on Morris Road became the Junior/Senior High Campus and now serves Grades 7-12.
-The Elementary Campus, at the facilities of TCA on Dixie Highway, serves Grades PK-6.
-Today the two campuses of CCS have a combined enrollment of more than 580 students.